 These unique mosaics dating from V-III centuries.
 BC, can be considered in Kato Paphos Archaeological Park.
 You will be amazed precision of the mosaics and their beauty will cause a storm of emotions.
 These mosaics are listed UNESCO World Heritage Site.
 Numbered in 79 1980 in the UNESCO list was included Paphos, according 3 6 and cultural criteria.
 The mosaics of Nea Paphos are extremely rare, the best in the world includes mosaics from the Hellenistic to the Byzantine period.

-House of Dionysus is recognized as one of the most significant monuments of world culture.
-Urban villa complex, dating from the III.
-BC, occupied a vast area of 2 hectares, a quarter of which was covered with mosaic floors: on them in bright colors depicted ancient mythological subjects.
-Rooms are named after the house preserved mosaic scenes: for example, Narcissa room - here depicted the myth of a beautiful youth Narcissus, in love with himself (in Greek mythology, he was known as hyacinth, Antaeus or Dionysus), and fell in love with his nymph Echo.
-Hall of Seasons - center fabric is a mosaic image of a woman personifying nature, surrounded by personalized seasons where crowned of golden leaves bardovyh she portrays autumn; decorated with flowers - spring; ripe ears - summer, and gray, with a silvery beard - winter.
-The space between the images of the time filled images of birds, animals, fruit basket and plants.
-Mosaic, divided by the square 9 sectors root ornament frames.
-Thanks to the play of light and shadow, as well as changing the slope and shape, the skillful selection of natural color stones artist had created the illusion of three-dimensional space, the visual sense of time and movement.
-The inscription at the entrance to the room says, "And you," and the output "Hello!".
+The House of Dionysus is recognized as one of the most significant monuments of world culture.
+City complex villa, dating from the III.
+BC, occupied a vast area in 2 Ga, a quarter of which was covered with mosaic floors: they are depicted in bright colors of ancient mythological subjects.
+The halls of the house are named in honor of the preserved mosaic themes: for example, the room of Narcissus - here depicts the myth of a beautiful young man Narcissa, in love with himself (in Greek mythology he was known under the name of Hyacinthus, Anteus or Dionysus), and the nymph Echo that fell in love with him.
+The Hall of the Year - the center of the mosaic canvas is the image of a woman embodying nature, surrounded by personified seasons, where she is depicted with an autumn crown crowned with golden-bard leaves; decorated with flowers - spring; ripe ears of corn - summer, and gray, with a silvery beard - winter.
+The space between the images of time is filled with images of birds, animals, a basket with fruits and plants.
+The mosaic, divided into 9 square sectors, frames a cubic ornament.
+Thanks to the play of light and shadow, as well as changing slopes and shape, skillful choice of natural coloring stones, the artist created an illusion of three-dimensional space, a visual sense of time and movement.
+The inscription at the entrance to the room says: "And you", and on the way out: "Hello!".

 Composition, dedicated to the theme of traditional grape harvest takes the largest hall.
 In the center of the image god Dionysus - the patron of viticulture and winemaking.
 Mosaic received its name "Triumph of Dionysus" in honor of the successful completion of the campaign in India.

-Series of paintings mosaics illustrating scenes of hunting and gathering grapes adorn the portico of three central courtyard houses of Dionysus.
-Series of vivid images hunters replace animal figures: mad bull, leopard, carrying in its mouth a horse's head, fleeing mouflon, wild horse with a broken head.
-All stories are full of hunting reality of what is happening, drama and agony.
-However, the vintage scene, filled with lyrical detail with a predominance of delicate bright colors, carry a boundless love for a peaceful nature.
-Much later motives birds pecking luscious berry vines become an integral part of the iconography, they enrich themselves and painting frescoes adorn thread iconostasis.
+A series of picturesque mosaics illustrating scenes of hunting and harvesting grapes, adorns the three porticos of the central courtyard of the House of Dionysus.
+A series of bright images of hunters are replaced by animal figures: a mad bull, a leopard carrying a horse in the jaws, fleeing moufflons, a wild horse with a broken head.
+All the subjects of the hunt are saturated with the reality of what is happening, drama and agony.
+However, the scenes of vintage, filled with lyrical details with a predominance of delicate light colors, carry a boundless love for peaceful nature.
+Much later, the motifs of birds biting the juicy berries of the vine will become an integral part of the iconography, they will enrich the painting of the frescoes and decorate the carvings of the iconostasis.

 Ingenuity of ancient painters manifested in the creation of complex geometric patterns.
 Squares and triangles, stars, crosses, circles and diamonds - it is only a small part of the various combinations of these figures are still affecting the originality of creative fantasy and imagination.
 They contain a symbolic interpretation mirozdannyh ideas, heavenly unity and cyclic movement.